VoongChar/Privacy-Policy-20210622/README.md

 - [ ] Users are made aware of what information is shared publically with the community and have privacy settings they choose with their preferences

 Principle 5: Storage and security of personal information.
-- [ ] Using industry standard to protectpersonal information
+- [ ] Using industry standard to protect personal information
 - [ ] Continious improvement for security updates
 - [ ] Encouraging users to use 2-step authentication